 Introduction

-package implements a variety of methods to
+The countSTAR package implements a variety of methods to

-(Kowal and Canale (2020), Kowal and
+and prediction (Kowal and Canale (2020); Kowal

-(Kowal and Wu (2021)), and time series analysis using
+and Wu (2022)), and time

 We give a brief description of the STAR framework, before diving into